 - Ask around.
 Does your local high school offer driver education?
-Check with friends and neighbors about programs they’ve used.
+Check with friends and neighbors about driving schools they’ve used.

-- Call several schools.
+- Call several driving schools.
 Ask questions about the quality of their operations, and ask for references.

 - Check with the Better Business Bureau.

 |Quality Driving Schools||Requirements for Schools Displaying the AAA Symbol|